NicoSwag/pokeemerald-expansion/Cataclysm Readme.txt

 Speaking of…

 - Comprehensive rebalancing of everything.
-Not only a myriad of new moves, abilities and mechanics have been added (and even Pokémon!), but many existing ones got reworked in order to fit into a vision of the game able to generate exciting moments, work alongside the story and result in a more pleasant experience.
-Of course, you will also need to relearn many things about the game, but don't worry!
+Not only a myriad of new moves, abilities and mechanics have been added (and even Pokémon!), but many existing ones got reworked in order to fit into a vision of the game able to produce exciting moments, work alongside the story and result in a more pleasant experience.
+Of course, you will also need to relearn many things about the basics, but don't worry!
 Many NPCs will put you back up to speed with what's changed.
 Try visiting the Rustboro Trainer's School for a crash course!

 SPECIFIC CHANGES